Nursing, Degree Completion Loading...

 The very high demand for the program in the past few years has made it impossible to accept all applicants; therefore, preference will be given to applicants who are best qualified.

-Only completed applications will be considered; therefore, all official transcripts must be received by March 1.
+Only completed applications will be considered; therefore, all official transcripts must be received by the document deadline of March 15th.
 Applicants with a completed post-secondary university degree will be assessed on an individual basis.

 Preference will be given to applicants who are best qualified as determined by an admission scoring system based on high school and post-secondary course grades.
 Should two or more applicants have the same score, the students will be ranked according to the earliest application date.
 Conditional letters of admission will be mailed to successful applicants.
 Qualified applicants not selected for admission will be placed on a waitlist according to score.

 As per college policy, outlined in the admissions section of the calendar, “the College, at its discretion, may refuse admission to any applicant”.

 Practicum agencies require Police Information Checks (PICs) of students working in their organizations.
 Information regarding PICs will be provided to students after they have been admitted.

 Admission of Indigenous Students

 Four seats in the first year of the nursing program will be reserved for qualified applicants of Indigenous ancestry.
 The top four applications, based on the outcome of the approved scoring system chart, will be selected for offer of admission and will be assigned these reserve seats.
 If the designated applicants do not fill these reserved seats by March 30th of each year, the seats will be offered to the general applicant pool.

 If applicants have previously enrolled in a nursing program and stopped for any reason, their application to enter a Nursing program at GPRC will be considered on an individual basis and contingent upon space being available in the program.

 Transfer from Other Nursing Programs